What is the Difference between Junior and Youth Ice Hockey Skates?

 METHOD 1

-Senior hockey skates typically fit 1.5 sizes smaller than a men’s shoe size.
-In contrast, youth and junior hockey skates fit one size smaller than a boy’s shoe size.
-For instance, a player wearing a senior size 6.5 hockey skate would wear a men’s shoe size of 8.0.
-Selecting a skate just a smaller half-size is an option for junior or youth players whose feet rapidly develop to provide more room for growth.
+The normal fit of senior hockey skates is 1.5 sizes smaller than a man’s shoe size.
+Youth and junior hockey skates, on the other hand, are one size smaller than a boy’s shoe size.
+A player wearing a senior size 6.5 hockey skate, for instance, would put on a men’s 8.0 shoe size.
+For junior or juvenile players whose feet quickly develop, choosing a half-size smaller skate will give them more room to expand.

 METHOD 2